SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_app/Available_visualizations/Feeds/ParameterFeed.md

 # Parameter feed

 This dashboard feed allows the user to select multiple parameters from a predefined list.
 At the top of the list, a box is available that allows the user to select or deselect all items in the list at once.

-A *Selected only* toggle button is also available, which can be used to show or hide items that are not selected.
+From DataMiner 10.2.4, 10.1.0 [CU13] and 10.2.0 [CU1] onwards, if the component is loaded with an initial selection, the selected items are always displayed at the top.
+Prior to these DataMiner versions, the *Selected only* toggle button can be used to show or hide items that are not selected.

 To configure this component: